 For community responsive programming (industry certification, vocational courses and program, professional development, or general interest), please contact: Bob Haugen, Director, Continuing Education & Training in Campbell River, Comox Valley and Port Alberni region and Donna Merry, Regional Manager, Mixalakwila Campus and Continuing Education and Training in the Mount Waddington region

 NIC staff, faculty and students are part of knowledge networks that share and exchange information, research, knowledge and experience.
 Community members provide knowledge or service to support student learning.
-Faculty are also part of networks that may articulate sector needs and developments and enhance program curriculum and experiences (including WIL, community service learning and community engaged research).
+Faculty are also part of networks that may articulate sector needs and developments and enhance program curriculum and experiences (including WIL, community engaged learning and community engaged research).
 Other networks include membership in associations, organizations and groups to discuss, understand and take collaborative action on educational and community needs.

 Contact Diane Naugler, Director of Future Students & Community Engagement